laforge49/JActor2/README.md

 Actors are light-weight threads which interact via messages passed between them.
 Each actor has a queue of pending messages (an inbox).
 And there is typically a thread pool used to process a queue of inactive actors which have messages pending.
-Once an actor receives control, i.e. is assigned a thread, it process its pending messages until there are no remaining and then releases the thread.
+Once an actor receives control, i.e. is assigned a thread, it process its pending messages until there are none remaining and then releases the thread.

 An actor never receives control from more than one thread at a time.
 So the messages sent to an actor are processed one at a time.